How to diet successfully as a Foodie

 5: Don’t be pressured into social eating or drinking.
 Your friends and family may tease you about dieting or they may be supportive.
 Either way, don’t feel pressured to eat just because people around you are eating.
 Stick to your goals regardless of what other people are eating!

 6: Try to be patient with yourself.
 I NEVER thought I would say this, despite many people telling me it was the case with dieting.
 I have been a diehard foodie my whole life.
 My siblings still comment on how much food I can put away.
 At the beginning of my diet, every single day was a struggle for me.
 I wanted more food at night, I struggled not making desserts, and I hated not eating out as much.

 Recently, I have been genuinely shocked to find that I physically cannot eat as much as I could a few months ago.
 I can’t finish a whole Cafe Rio salad without making myself sick, I don’t need as much for a meal before I feel full, and I don’t crave sweet things as much as I used to.
 Don’t get me wrong, I still love a good steak and an apple will never quite beat out a milkshake for dessert.
-However, I feel much more in control of my appetite and I’m surprised to find how much I like that feeling.
+However, since being on a diet I feel much more in control of my appetite and I’m surprised to find how much I like that feeling.
 Give yourself time to see progress!
 It caught me off guard, but by sticking to my goals daily, I have seen progress all around in my life in just a few months.

 I wish you all the best of luck with your health goals, whether you have been on a self-improvement journey for a while or are just getting started.
 This is not an easy thing to do.
 It’s been hard to be patient with myself as I slowly progress toward my end goal, but I know that it will be worth it.
-If you have any tips or tricks that work for you, I’d love to hear about them in the comments below!
+If you have any diet tips or tricks that work for you, I’d love to hear about them in the comments below!
 I’m always looking for new ways to improve my own weight loss journey.